akky-tys/twitter_api/README.md

 ## What this Programs

-This program is for using the TwitterAPI.
+This program is for using the TwitterAPI and wordVec2

 twitter_api